vimanasystems/ZeroTrustBSD/README.md

 ### 🧠 Operational Lessons from the Field

 The design of ZeroTrustBSD’s tactical networking is not theoretical.
 It is derived from **real-world engagements** in sovereign, remote, and post-disaster environments.

-- In **Sint Maarten**, after Hurricane Irma devastated critical infrastructure, the government’s financial and emergency systems were rebuilt using **Starlink and Ubiquiti AirFiber** as primary links, with ZeroTrustBSD enforcing **microsegmentation** between the Central Bank, Prosecutor’s Office, and Maritime Radar.
-The system was deployed in **48 hours**, with full compliance logging and encrypted tunnels.

-- In **Anguilla**, a cross-border interconnection project used **BGP over dark fiber** to link government sites, with ZeroTrustBSD acting as the CE function, enforcing **CARP failover** and **VXLAN segmentation** between departments.
-The system survived a fiber cut due to coastal erosion, with **automatic failover to a microwave backup**.

-- For **Digicel’s Smart Grid** in Sint Maarten, ZeroTrustBSD was deployed to secure **SCADA communications** between power substations and the control center.
-The system used **jails for service isolation**, **Suricata for anomaly detection**, and **Wazuh for FIM on critical OT binaries**.
-All traffic was encrypted with **WireGuard**, and logs were signed and stored on ZFS snapshots.

-- During a **disaster recovery exercise** in the French Caribbean, ZeroTrustBSD was deployed on **Raspberry Pi 4 units** inside waterproof enclosures, powered by solar panels, and connected via **srsRAN + Starlink**.
-The nodes formed a **BGP mesh**, with **CARP for HA**, and enforced **zero-trust access** to emergency services.
-The entire stack was **signed, version-controlled, and auditable**.

 These deployments prove that **sovereignty is not a feature of the cloud**.
 It is a function of **design, discipline, and open-sourced truth**.